IPA’s, pilsners, stouts, hefeweizens, lambics, dunkels, and porters…

 If you get a customer that’s looking for something new and interesting, point them towards the vast array of Belgian Ales.

-Wheat/White/Weiss (Weiss is the German name for white) beers are beers that have been made using the cereal grain, wheat.
-In most cases, a mix of barley & wheat is used and barley is usually the dominant grain.
-But wheat plays a crucial role in determining their color, flavour, & aromas.
+Wheat/White/Weiss (Weiss is the German name for white) beers are have been made using the cereal grain, wheat.
+In most cases, a mix of barley and wheat is used with barley usually being the dominant grain.
+But wheat plays a crucial role in determining their color, flavor, & aromas.

-Technically, wheat beers can be made as either ales or lagers, hence why they have a category of their own.
-But they’re almost always made as ales.
+Technically, wheat beers can be made as either ales or lagers, but they’re almost always made as ales.

-They’re also known for their long-lasting head, cloudy appearance, & silky texture.
+This type of beer is also known for their long-lasting head, cloudy appearance, and silky texture.

 The Belgian Witbier (white beer) and German Weizen (wheat) are easily the most well-known styles of wheat beers.
-Hefeweizen (which literally means, yeast (Hefe) & wheat (Weizen)) was the original wheat beer, coming from Germany.
-And it’s still one of the most popular wheat beer styles today.
+Hefeweizen [which literally means, yeast (Hefe) & wheat (Weizen)] was the original wheat beer, coming from Germany.

 But the title for the country who produces the most well-known wheat beers goes to the Belgians.
 Their flagship brand, Hoegaarden, brought wheat beer back into the limelight and it’s thanks to them that this style of beer has become more popular.

-One thing that distinguishes Belgian wheat beers is that they often flavor them with other spices, like orange peels & coriander, during the fermentation process.
-This gives them a unique, fruity taste.
+One thing that distinguishes Belgian wheat beers is that they often flavor them with other spices, like orange peels and coriander, during the fermentation process, giving them a unique, fruity taste.

-They also garnish their beers with similar ingredients, like an orange slice with the Blue Moon beer.
-This is similar to what we do with cocktails.
+Belgian beers are also often garnished with similar ingredients, like an orange slice with the Blue Moon beer.

 I mentioned earlier that there was an emerging 3rd category of beer known as wild ales.
 However, wild ales have been around far longer than modern ales or lagers.
 ‘Emerging’ simply refers to the fact that wild ales have gained some traction in recent years.

-What distinguishes wild ales from modern ales & lagers is unsurprisingly, the type of yeast that’s used.
-Wild ales use ‘wild yeast’ which basically means that they use the yeast that’s found naturally in the world around us.
-As opposed to yeast strands that have been artificially added by humans during the brewing process.
+What distinguishes wild ales from modern ales and lagers is unsurprisingly, the type of yeast that’s used.
+Wild ales use ‘wild yeast’ which basically means that they use the yeast that’s found naturally in the world around us, as opposed to yeast strands that have been artificially added by humans during the brewing process.

-Essentially, they’re the beers that humans have been making for millenniums before modern chemistry revealed the process of making alcohol.
-One of the reasons why we moved away from wild fermentation is because the resulting flavors can be unpredictable.
+Essentially, they’re the beers that humans have been making for millenniums, before modern chemistry revealed the process of making alcohol.
+One of the reasons why we moved away from wild fermentation is because the resulting flavors can sometimes be unpredictable.

 Generally, wild ales, also known as ‘tart’ or ‘sour’ ales, are tart or sour in flavor, but they could taste of anything, from leather to banana to pepper, depending on the brewing process and what the wild yeasts felt like on the day.

 Some people hate them, others are obsessed with them.
-And a great way to think about the wild ales type of beer is that they’re the ‘stinky cheese’ of beer!
+A great way to think about the wild ales type of beer is that they’re the ‘stinky cheese’ of beer!

 If you’re interested in trying one, keep your eye out for Belgian Lambic ales.

-Light, mid-strength (often called session beers because you can drink a lot of them) & strong beers aren’t really styles of beer.
-They’re simply a way of describing the alcohol content of a beer.
+Light, mid-strength (often called session beers because you can drink a lot of them), and strong beers aren’t really styles of beer, but rather a way of describing the alcohol content of different beers.
 They’re important to know about because you’ll be serving them behind the bar.

-These beers can be made into any of the styles we went through above.
-However, there are specific styles that work better depending on the alcohol content.
+These different beer types can be made into any of the styles we went through above; however, there are specific styles that work better depending on the alcohol content.

 Light beers are exactly how they sound, ‘light’ and low in alcohol (less than 3%).
 Mid-strength beers sit somewhere in the middle between light and full-strength beers (3-4%).

-Both light & mid-strength beer can be made from any beer style (pale lagers, pale ales, IPAs, etc), but they’re most commonly made as pale lagers.
+Both light and mid-strength type of beer can be made from any beer style (pale lagers, pale ales, IPAs, etc), but they’re most commonly made as pale lagers.
 Why?
 Because they’re the most commonly consumed beer style in the world and most craft breweries don’t want to sacrifice their beers’ full flavor for a ‘light’ version.

-On the other side of the coin, strong beers have a higher alcoholic content than full-strength beers.
+On the other side of the coin, strong beers have a higher alcohol content than full-strength beers.
 They usually start at 7.5% ABV and go as high as a strong wine (17%).
 Strong beers are great, but you have to be careful with them because they can be dangerous.
-Especially for someone used to drinking pale lagers.

 Maybe you’re a beer drinker, maybe you’re not.
 But if you’re a bartender, it doesn’t matter because you’re going to be serving all different types of beer.
 Full stop.
 The information we have go through will allow you to assist customers in making better decisions, thereby enhancing their experience with the type of beer they choose.

 It will also make you feel more confident whenever you’re at work because you’ll be able to answer all their questions.

-Working with beer becomes pretty damn simple when you actually know what you’re talking about!
+Working with different beers becomes pretty darn simple when you actually know what you’re talking about!